petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes/creating-picklists-using-rest-apis.md

    unzip liferay-r5w2.zip
    ```

-   This ZIP file includes shell scripts for creating the remaining picklists using the `headless-admin-list-type` REST APIs.
+   This .zip file includes shell scripts for creating the remaining picklists using the `headless-admin-list-type` REST APIs.

 1. Navigate to the `curl` folder in the `liferay-r5w2` folder.